lucasnye/team_1_sample/examples/acp_base/README.md

 ## 💡 Helpers
 **Folder:** [`helpers/`](./helpers/)

-- **Purpose:** Contains utility functions and shared logic to support agent workflows and reduce code duplication.
+- **Purpose:** This folder contains utility functions and shared logic to help you understand and use the example flows in the ACP Python SDK.
 - **Includes:**
   - Reusable helper functions for common ACP operations
 - **When to use:**
-  - To simplify your main agent scripts and keep your codebase DRY (Don't Repeat Yourself).
+  - To see how typical ACP agent interactions are structured and handled.

 <details>
 <summary>See details & code structure</summary>